Intelligence Gathering in Sales - Straight Line Selling System #5

 • Nonverbal: Subtly mirror gestures or posture.

 Belfort warns: Don’t let chit-chat derail you.
-Gently steer conversations back to goals:
+Gently redirect:

 Real-World Example: Turning Intel into a Sale